 Session Resume (Claude)

-Agent of Empires can persist Claude Code conversation IDs so sessions resume their prior context after a reboot, an aoe upgrade, or a kill-server.
-No more hunting through /resume to find the right session.
+Claude Code sessions launched through AoE resume their prior conversation automatically after a reboot, an aoe upgrade, or a kill-server.
+No need to hunt through /resume to find the right session.

 aoe session set-session-id <session-name-or-id> <claude-session-uuid>